ollypolly/change-giver/README.md

-# Change giver recreation of A-level project
+# Change giver

-Built using a minimalistic project template for a Node.js & TypeScript apps with native ESM
+A recreation of an A-level task I had in Visual Basic, recreated in TypeScript.

 ## Quick Start